cwshu/NCTU_OS_2015_HW3/spec.rst

    c.
 Third, shared libraries

       Like process name, shared libraries can be easily identified by the library file names.

+      We can also use permissions to distinguish between code segment and data segment of shared libraries.

+      The special one is the VMA only with read permission, which is typically used for read-only data segment(i.e. ``.rodata``).
       ::

          7fde68109000-7fde682a4000 r-xp 00000000 08:06 8787453  /usr/lib/libc-2.22.so